 If you don’t, someone else will.
 Many companies pick default 401(k) investments for people who don’t choose their own.
 One size might fit some...but definitely not all.

-How you invest should depend on personal info, like your age, when you want to retire, and how much the idea of losing money makes you want to throw up.
+How you invest should depend on personal stats, like your age, when you want to retire, and how much the idea of losing money makes you want to throw up.
 The pros call that last one your risk tolerance.

 Where do I start?